 Nationally, more than 515,000 students are enrolled in the program through participating fund managers, banks and credit unions, insurers, financial planners and employers.
 Some 63,000 new students were added in 2017.
 Also in 2017, tuition Rewards Points valued at $80.7 million were submitted by SAGE high school seniors through 5,700 applications to 354 member colleges.
 That’s an average of 14,169 points representing $3,542 per year.
 The use of Tuition Rewards is limited to full-time, undergraduate tuition at participating colleges.
 Tuition Rewards are remitted as a reduction to the participating college’s full tuition bill—and NOT awarded in cash.

 Since our partnership with SAGE began, Monetta has sponsored 768 students in the SAGE program.
 In 2017 alone, Monetta shareholders earned approximately 900,000 points through their enrollment in SAGE.
 And while we’ve seen success with the program, I’d love to see more students and families participate to support their efforts in saving for college.

 Here’s how it works at our firm:

-- When a college saver opens a Monetta Young Investors Fund account (individual, joint, or custodial) with a minimum investment of just $100 or an automatic investment program of just $25 per month, they qualify to enroll in the SAGE Scholars Tuition Reward program.
+- When a college saver opens a Monetta Core Growth Fund account (individual, joint, or custodial) with a minimum investment of just $100 or an automatic investment program of just $25 per month, they qualify to enroll in the SAGE Scholars Tuition Reward program.

 - To earn SAGE tuition rewards points, they simply complete a separate registration at this link.
 Anyone can register—an individual, parent or grandparent.
 When they register, they designate one or more children as recipient of the tuition credits; 1 credit equals $1.
 Just by registering a student, 500 credits are awarded.